Drinking water quality in the United States: Perchlorate

 EPA issued an "Interim Health Advisory" for perchlorate in 2009, while it continued to evaluate whether to issue regulatory standards.
 In 2011 the agency announced that it would develop regulations for perchlorate.
 Following a 2016 consent decree issued by a federal district court in New York, EPA published a proposed rule on June 26, 2019, with a proposed maximum contaminant level of 0.056 mg/L for public water systems.

 On June 18, 2020, EPA announced that it was withdrawing its 2019 proposal and its 2011 regulatory determination, stating that it had taken "proactive steps" with state and local governments to address perchlorate contamination.
 In September 2020 the Natural Resources Defense Council (NRDC) filed suit against EPA for its failure to regulate perchlorate.
 NRDC stated that the chemical has now been detected in 26 states, and that 26 million people may be affected by perchlorate in their drinking water.
+Pursuant to a court order, EPA plans to issue proposed and final rules for perchlorate, by 2025 and 2027, respectively.

 Pharmaceutical substances

 Many pharmaceutical substances are not regulated under the Safe Drinking Water Act.
 They have been found in tiny concentrations in the drinking water of several US cities affecting at least 41 million Americans, according to a five-month inquiry by the Associated Press published in March 2008.
 Researchers do not yet understand the exact risks from decades of persistent exposure to random combinations of low levels of pharmaceuticals.

 Pharmaceuticals are included in a broader group of substances currently being studied by EPA, "Pharmaceuticals and Personal Care Products (PPCPs)."
 This group includes classes of common consumer products such as cosmetics, fragrances, vitamins and sunscreen products.
 In 2010 EPA stated that "Further research suggests that certain drugs may cause ecological harm...To date, scientists have found no evidence of adverse human health effects from PPCPs in the environment."